-Member States are represented in the ECMWF Council, the organisation's
+Member States are represented in the ECMWF Council, the organisation's governing body.

-  governing body.

-  Bulgaria, Czech Republic, Estonia, the former Yugoslav Republic of

-  Macedonia, Hungary, Israel, Latvia, Lithuania, Montenegro, Morocco, Romania
+Bulgaria, Czech Republic, Estonia, Hungary, Israel, Latvia, Lithuania, Montenegro, Morocco, North Macedonia, Romania and Slovakia.

-  and Slovakia.

 Collaboration is central to ECMWF's work

 Member and Co-operating States receive ECMWF's numerical prediction data in real time to prepare forecasts for their end users.
 They can access ECMWF's basic computing facilities, the meteorological archive, and temporary tape storage.
 Member States also have access to the supercomputers and permanent tape storage.

 ECMWF works in collaboration with national meteorological and hydrological services and research institutions from many of the Member and Co-operating States, to develop its modelling capabilities, to design new products and to evaluate and diagnose forecast quality.